Georgia Tech graduates and professors showing commencement regalia with a humorous mock diagram of a graduation cap

 For faculty and doctoral robes, the robe itself is usually specific to the university, while the hood trim indicates the academic discipline.
 In addition, the faculty member wears the robe indicative of his or her highest degree.
 If the highest degree is an honorary degree, the faculty member has a choice of wearing the robe of the school that conferred the honorary degree, or the one that conferred the highest earned degree.
 Bachelor’s and master’s candidates wear a square mortarboard.
 Doctoral students and faculty usually wear a tam.

-In this feature we look at the details of Tech’s bachelor’s, master’s, and doctoral regalia.
-We also highlight some of the faculty regalia — explaining why they wear what they wear.
+In this feature we look at the details of faculty regalia — explaining why they wear what they wear.

 Let’s commence!